The Pope arrives in Beirut and calls on the Lebanese authorities to be «builders of peace»

 Blessed are those who work for peace!

 In addition to the wonders of nature and the cultural riches of Lebanon, already praised by all my predecessors who have visited your country, there shines a quality that distinguishes the Lebanese: you are a people that does not give up, but rather, in the face of trials, always knows how to rise again with courage.
-Your resilience is an essential characteristic of authentic builders of peace: the work of peace, in fact, is a continuous restarting.
+Your resilience is an essential characteristic of authentic builders of peace: the work of peace, in fact, is a continuous recommencing.
 Commitment and love for peace know no fear in the face of apparent defeats, they are not overcome by disappointments, but know how to see beyond, welcoming and embracing with hope all realities.
 Tenacity is needed to build peace; perseverance is needed to generate life and safeguard it.

 Interrogate your history.
-Ask yourselves where the great strength comes from that has never left your people defeated, without hope.
+Ask yourselves where the great strength comes from that has never left your people downcast, without hope.
 You are a varied country, a community of communities, but united by a common language.
-I am not referring only to the Levantine Arabic that you speak and through which your great past has disseminated pearls of inestimable value; I am referring above all to the language of hope, the one that has always allowed you to start over.
+I am not referring only to Levantine Arabic that you speak and through which your great past has disseminated pearls of inestimable value; I am referring above all to the language of hope, the one that has always allowed you to start over.
 Around us, in almost the entire world, a kind of pessimism and a sense of impotence seem to have prevailed; people seem unable even to ask themselves what they can do to change the course of history.
 Great decisions seem to be made by a few and, often, to the detriment of the common good, which seems like an inescapable fate.
 You have suffered greatly from the consequences of an economy that kills (cf. Ap.
 Exhort.
 Evangelii gaudium, 53), from global instability that also has devastating repercussions in the Levant, from the radicalization of identities and conflicts, but you have always wanted and known how to start over.

-We thus arrive at a second characteristic of peace builders: not only do they know how to restart, but above all they do so through the arduous path of reconciliation.
+We thus arrive at a second characteristic of peace builders: not only do they know how to recommence, but above all they do so through the arduous path of reconciliation.
 In fact, there are personal and collective wounds that require long years, sometimes entire generations, to heal.
-If they are not healed, if one does not work, for example, on the healing of memory, on an approach between those who have suffered grievances and injustices, it is difficult to advance toward peace.
-One remains stuck, each a prisoner of his or her pain and reasons.
+If they are not healed, if one does not work, for example, on the healing of memory, on an approach between those who have suffered wrongs and injustices, it is difficult to advance toward peace.
+One remains stuck, each a prisoner of their own pain and reasons.
 Truth, on the other hand, can only be honored through encounter.
 Each of us sees a part of the truth, knows an aspect of it, but cannot renounce what only the other knows, what only the other sees.
 Truth and reconciliation always grow together and only together: both in a family and between different communities and the diverse souls of a country, or between nations.

 Finally, I would like to outline a third characteristic of peace builders.
 They dare to stay, even when it involves sacrifice.
 There are moments when it is easier to flee or, simply, more convenient to go elsewhere.
-It takes a lot of courage and vision of the future to stay or return to one's own country, considering even quite difficult conditions worthy of love and dedication.
-We know that uncertainty, violence, poverty, and many other threats produce here, as in other parts of the world, a hemorrhage of young people and families who seek a future elsewhere, despite the great pain that leaving their homeland represents.
+It takes a lot of courage and vision of the future to stay or return to one’s own country, considering even quite difficult conditions worthy of love and dedication.
+We know that uncertainty, violence, poverty, and many other threats produce here, as in other places in the world, a hemorrhage of young people and families who seek a future elsewhere, despite the great pain that leaving their homeland represents.
 Undoubtedly, it must be recognized that many Lebanese scattered around the world bring very positive things to all of you.
 However, we must not forget that remaining in the homeland and collaborating day by day in the development of the civilization of love and peace remains something very praiseworthy.

 Mr. President, distinguished authorities, I thank you again for the hospitality you are offering me.
 Be assured of my prayer and that of the entire Church for your delicate service to the common good.